 California disability benefit programs.

 Locating affordable housing in California can be a challenge for anyone.
 It can also be difficult to pay the rent on it.
 Having a safe and affordable place to live is key to to individuals with disabilities.
 So meeting this need is always a focus.
-The state and other non-profits work to allow them to continue to live in their local communities.
+The state of California and other non-profits work to allow them to continue to live in their local communities.

 Mostly due to the high, and increasing costs of housing and rental expenses in California, many families supported by the regional disability centers require assistance in the form of subsidies or vouchers.
 These are required in order to make housing more affordable to them.
 DDS also works with developers and programs such as section 811 to coordinate resources.
+There are also a number of emergency rental assistance programs available

 Supported Living Services is government administered service for qualified adults with developmental disabilities.
 This is a service that is offered for people that choose to live in homes that they either rent or own.